Close Menu

 Image: Handimania

 These cute little tomte gnomes are quirky decorations for Christmas.
 If you have a creative hand, you can make one using an old sock.
 They can be used to decorate the mantel, bookshelves, and console tables.
-See the tutorial at Love Our Real Life for help.
+See the tutorial at Love Our Real Life.

 DIY gnome Christmas decorations